augustoroman/sandwich/README.md

 This starts to show off the real power of sandwich.
 For each request, the following occurs:

-  * First ParseUserCookie is called.
-If it returns a non-nil error, sandwich's HandleError is called the request is aborted.
+  * First `ParseUserCookie` is called.
+If it returns a non-nil error, sandwich's `HandleError` is called and the request is aborted.
 If the error is nil, processing continues.
-  * Next SayHi is called with the User value returned from ParseUserCookie.
+  * Next `SayHi` is called with `User` returned from `ParseUserCookie`.

 This allows you to write small, independently testable functions and let sandwich chain them together for you.
 Sandwich works hard to ensure that